Pulisic proves versatility to help Lampard's Chelsea maintain momentum | Goal.com

 It was a sweet strike from the Spaniard and one which earned Chelsea a fifth consecutive victory in all competitions, moving them up to third place in the Premier League standings in the process.

-Lampard will undoubtedly take most encouragement out of the fact that Chelsea kept only their second clean sheet of the season.
+Lampard will undoubtedly take most encouragement out of the fact that Chelsea kept a clean sheet - only their second of the season.

 However, he will also have been buoyed by what he saw from Pulisic, who changed the game when he came on.